HIT-CNC/CNC-Handson-211/gitops/README.md

 ### GitOps principles

-As we do not have enough time to cover all deeply, we will introduce core concepts here.
+As we do not have enough time to cover all, we will introduce core concepts here.
 If you want to understand **GitOps** more deeply, [this document](https://www.weave.works/technologies/gitops/) is highly recommended.

 #### 1. The entire system described declaratively
 #### 2. The canonical desired system state versioned in Git